ArtFlag/sphinxtechnicalwriting/source/cd/cdindex.rst

 The result of the tutorial is the following setup:

 #.
-A central Git repository contains the documentation sources.
+A central Git repository that contains the documentation sources.
 #.
 Every time a pull request is sent to the master repository:

    #.
 Build the documentation using the source files of the branch.